alkem-io/website/content/en/news/1-news.md

 title: Alkemio Newsroom

 # Section subtitle
-subtitle: Read the latest blogs, platform releases, partner announcements, and more.
+subtitle: Links to the latest blogs, platform releases, partner announcements, and more.

 # Section design
 design: